Data-Science-II/Project1-PranayKumar-DylanFauntleroy-NathanHales/README.md

 # Roles

 Pranay - Helped with Scala and R, Report

 Dylan - Headed Scala development, Report

 Nathan - Headed R development, Report

 # Running the Code

+We used Scala and R for our project.

 ### Scala
-We used scala and R for our project.

 To run the scala files, take the included CSVs and paste them into the scalation_1.6/data/analytics/ folder so they can be accessed directly by the scala files.